nathankot/nathankot.github.io/source/_posts/2015-03-24-using-monads-in-swift.markdown

 }
 ```

-Now how do we write a function that takes a phrase and an ordered list of
+Now, how do we write a function that takes a phrase and an ordered list of
-participants, and then returns the result?
+participants and then returns the result?
 We could do this:

 ```
 func play(initialPhrase: String, participants: [String -> Maybe<String>]) {